Landrylab/FungAMR/README.md

 Repository containing data analysis scripts and figures for the FungAMR paper.
 A searchable version of Supplementary Table 1 is available at the [Comprehensive Antibiotic Resistance Database](http://card.mcmaster.ca).

+**FungAMR is kept up to date!
+If you have any new mutations that aren't in the database, we'd love to hear from you!
+You can contact us at fungamr.db@gmail.com with a completed curation sheet!**

 ## Pre-Print

 bioRxiv: [FungAMR: A comprehensive portrait of antimicrobial resistance mutations in fungi](https://www.biorxiv.org/content/10.1101/2024.10.07.617009v1).